Ciera Kirkpatrick, Ph.D.

 Advertising & Public Relations

-Ciera Kirkpatrick is an Assistant Professor of Advertising and Public Relations in the College of Journalism and Mass Communication.
-She joined the faculty in 2021 to teach undergraduate and graduate courses, including Strategic Writing and Advertising Issues & Strategies.
-She enjoys helping students become stronger writers and loves the challenge of convincing students that research can be fun!
+Ciera Kirkpatrick is an assistant professor of advertising and public relations at the College of Journalism and Mass Communications.
+She joined the faculty in 2021 and has been teaching undergraduate and graduate courses, such as Strategic Writing (ADPR 221) and Advertising Issues and Strategies (ADPR 830).

-Kirkpatrick graduated from Wichita State University with a bachelor’s and master’s degree in communication, with an emphasis on integrated marketing.
-She earned a Ph.D. in journalism, with an emphasis on strategic communication, from the University of Missouri.
+Kirkpatrick graduated from Wichita State University in Wichita, Kansas, with a bachelor’s and master’s degree in communication, with an emphasis on integrated marketing.
+She has a Ph.D. in journalism, with an emphasis on strategic communication, from the University of Missouri’s School of Journalism.